 • for puppies - 38.2-39.3.

-Based on these indicators, you can determine the average temperature of the pet and take appropriate measures when raising or lowering.
+Based on these indicators, you can determine the average temperature of your pet and take appropriate measures if it increases or decreases.

 Causes of hyperthermia: